Research Infrastructure

 Cue → Routine → Reward

-Clear's four laws operationalised: make it obvious (scheduled prompts), attractive (positive framing), easy (60-second sessions), and satisfying (immediate feedback).
+Clear's four laws operationalised: make it obvious (scheduled prompts), attractive (positive framing), easy (brief sessions), and satisfying (immediate feedback).

 COM-B Model